hayde0264/CS-Degree/FP/Higher-Order-Functions/Map.md

 # Map

-The *map* method goes through each element of an array and applies a **passed in** function to each element, and finally will return a brand new array with modified values.
+The map method goes through each element of an array, applies a passed-in function to each element, and returns a brand-new array with modified values.

 ### The .map() method is sometimes referenced as "apply-to-all"